 In the majority of cases of both acute and chronic affections of the joints it is well to apply the treatment to the neighborhood of the part, and especially above it.
-This is essential if the skin is abraded or if a severe inflammation of the part exists.
+This is essential if the skin is abraded or if a severe inflammation of the part exists rendering it sensitive to too much pain from pressure.